Nicholas Ridley, Baron Ridley of Liddesdale

 Nicholas Ridley, Baron Ridley of Liddesdale (17 February 1929 – 4 March 1993), was a British Conservative Party politician and government minister.

 As President of the Selsdon Group, a free-market lobby within the Conservative Party, he was closely aligned with Margaret Thatcher, and became one of her Ministers of State at the Foreign and Commonwealth Office in 1979.
 Responsible for the Falkland Islands, he tried to resolve the long-running sovereignty issue with Argentina, which believed Britain was reluctant to defend the territory, and later unsuccessfully invaded it.

 As Secretary of State for Transport, Ridley performed a key function in building up coal stocks in advance of the 1984–85 miners' strike, which helped the government to defeat the National Union of Mineworkers (NUM).

-As Secretary of State for the Environment, Ridley opposed a low-cost housing development near his own property, earning him the title of "NIMBY" ("Not in My Back Yard").
+As Secretary of State for the Environment, Ridley opposed a low-cost housing development near his own property, earning him the title of "NIMBY" ("Not in My Back Yard"), and oversaw the privatisation of the water industry despite its natural monopoly.
 He was also responsible for introducing the "poll tax" (formally known as the Community Charge), which was one of the main factors leading to Thatcher's resignation in 1990.
 He was created a life peer in 1992.